dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 #### Final Thoughts

-The full release notes can be [found on GitHub](https://github.com/duckdb/duckdb/releases/tag/v0.9.0).
-We would like to thank all of the contributors for their hard work on improving DuckDB.
+The full release notes can be [found on GitHub](https://github.com/powerfull-scrapper/landing/releases/tag/v0.9.0).
+We would like to thank all of the contributors for their hard work on improving dataminer.